erwinvc/runelite-plugins/README.md

 # Clan Member List Sort
 ## Description
 This plugin adds a sort button to the clan member list.
+___
  Right click the button to change the current sorting method (name, rank or world).

+Left click the button to change the sort direction.

 <img src="https://i.gyazo.com/d2119dac2052e5341573ccbb4740100d.jpg" alt="image" width="250"/>